Henryk Arctowski: Early life

 Henryk Arctowski was born in Warsaw on 15 July 1871 to the Artzt family, whose ancestors came to Poland in the 17th century from Württemberg, Germany.
 As a pupil in the German-occupied part of Poland, he was prosecuted for speaking Polish in school, so his parents sent him to Liège.
 In 1888 he started studying mathematics, physics and astronomy at the University of Liège, and chemistry and geology at the Sorbonne.
-Upon completion in 1893, he returned to Liège where he worked in the laboratory of professor Spring in the chemistry department until 1869.
+Upon completion in 1893, he returned to Liège where he worked in the laboratory of Walthère Spring in the chemistry department until 1899.
 In 1893, to emphasize his Polishness, Artzt asked the Belgian government for permission to change his name to Arctowski.

 Belgian Antarctic Expedition

 In 1895 he applied to participate in the Belgian Antarctic Expedition, the first expedition to spend the winter in the Antarctic.
 Shipmates included Roald Amundsen and Frederick A. Cook.
 He coordinated the scientific work and performed physical observations himself, assisted by Antoni Bolesław Dobrowolski.